Special Educational Needs & Disabilities (SEND)

 We ensure all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum.
 Children may have special educational needs that require additional support when progress has slowed or stopped.

-All Special Educational Needs and Disability (SEND) provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Special Educational Needs Co-ordinator (SENCO).
+All Special Educational Needs and Disability (SEND) provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Special Educational Needs Co-ordinator (SENDCO).
 We monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and how SEND funding is being spent e.g. on specialist services and resources.

 Curriculum, teaching and learning